-You set up the Harvest Interface behavior using the Edit->Harvest Interface window.
+After adding the Harvest Interface behavior to your run, you set it up using the Harvest Interface window.
 Parameters in this documentation are defined by their names on that screen.

 You either create or find a separate program (an executable) that reads a text file of trees, makes decisions about which to kill, then writes those trees to kill to another text file.
 You tell SORTIE where to find this executable using Path and filename of the executable on the Edit Harvest Interface window.